Website Copywriting: How to Get a Killer Home Page

 So how do you get passersby to come in?
 Start by applying the following website copywriting techniques:

-1. Understand the Problem – Customers patronize a business because they have a problem or a desire.
+1. Identify the Problem: Customers patronize a business because they have a problem or a desire.
 Show that you understand their problem, and then…

-2. Offer a Solution – Tell people what you offer on your website by clearly describing your product or service.
+2. Offer a Solution: Tell people what you offer by clearly describing your products or services on your website.

-3. Explain the Benefits – It’s not enough to solve the problem.
+3. Explain the Benefits: It’s not enough to solve the problem.
 You also have to identify the benefits.
-In other words, explain how solving the problem will improve the customers’ lives.
+In other words, explain how solving the problem will improve your customers’ lives.

-4. Show Off Your USP - At this point, customers are wondering why they should buy from you and not your competitor.
+4. Show Off Your USP: At this point, customers are wondering why they should buy from you and not your competitor.
 This is where your Unique Selling Proposition (USP) comes in.
 What makes you so special?
+Why should they choose your business?

-5. Issue a Call to Action - Lead the visitor to the next step using links, buttons, or clickable images.
+5. Issue a Call to Action: Lead the visitor to the next step by using links, buttons, or clickable banners.
 Take them to a registration page, catalog, or to the online store.
 Direct that traffic!
 This is where the conversion from visitor to customer happens.

 Website Copywriting That Makes People Want to Come Inside and Buy